-Before starting actual development, let me explain you the skills required to go through this tutorial.
-You must have a valid understanding and practical experience of working in Object Oriented PHP.
-Joomla is built on MVC design pattern, so if you have worked previously on an MVC based framework, it would be a great plus.
-Similarly working experience of HTML and CSS is also required.
-The second most important thing is familiarity with database quires.
-Not complex ones, but still you should know how they work and are are executed.Before starting the course, download and install latest Joomla version and get familiar with its backend and basic functionality.
-You must not be expert in these things but they are the basis of joomla programming.
+Before starting actual Joomla 3 extension development, let me explain the skills required to go through this tutorial.
+You must have a valid understanding and practical experience of working in object-oriented PHP.
+Joomla is built on the MVC design pattern, so if you have worked previously on an MVC-based framework, that would be a great plus.
+Similarly, working experience with HTML and CSS is also required.
+The second most important thing is familiarity with database queries.
+They are not complicated, but you should understand how they work and how they are carried out.Before starting the course, download and instal the latest Joomla version and get familiar with its backend and basic functionality.
+You must not be an expert in these things, but they are the basis of Joomla extension programming.

 What we are going to build:

-We are going to create a Dog breed info component in which user can enter new dog breeds and these could be edited / deleted from backend and frontend as well.
-This component will then be extended through a latest breed small slideshow module and a breeds search plugin.I have tried my best to cover all points in this course session which could enable you to develop complex joomla extensions.
-I have adopted a detailed explanation approach in most simple words, but still if you didn't understand any thing or if any point is confusing , you can contact me through comments and I will be here to reply back to your inquiries.
+We are going to create a Dog Breed Info component in which users can enter new dog breeds, which could be edited or deleted from the backend and frontend as well.
+This component will then be supplemented with a breeds search plugin and a small slideshow module featuring the most recent breeds.I have tried my best to cover all points in this course session that could enable you to develop complex Joomla extensions.
+I’ve tried to explain everything in the simplest way possible, but if you still don’t understand something or something isn’t clear, let me know in the comments, and I’ll be here to answer your questions.

-Tools required to develop a joomla extension
+Tools required to develop a Joomla extension

-Setting up a Local web server
+Setting up a local web server

 PHP and MySql